bethatkinson/rmed2019_surv/README.md

 survival data (or who anticipate needing to work with it).
 A very basic understanding of survival analysis will be helpful, though not required.

-  - Have you written or collaborated on a medical manuscript to submit for publication to a peer-reviewed journal?
-Are you familiar with common components of a medical manuscript like a “Table One”, other summary tables, plots, text and citations?
+  - Have you had to manipulate data prior to running time-to-event analysis?

+  - Do you anticipate needing to run analyses with time-dependent covariates or multiple endpoints?

   - Have you downloaded and used R a bit?
-Can you install and load packages?

-      - *Even better,* have you used `tidyverse` packages like `ggplot2` and `dplyr`?
+      - *Even better,* have you used the `survival` package?

-  - Have you used R with the RStudio Integrated Development Environment (IDE)?
-Are you familiar with the various “panes” and “tabs”?
-For instance, can you quickly find all objects in your current global environment, and can you send R code from a source file (.R, .Rmd) to the console?

-      - *Even better,* have you tried to knit 🧶 an R Markdown document to some kind of output format like HTML, PDF, or Word?

 ## Schedule